-Once you have set a backup now let's figure out how to fix the error by disabling the verifying data integrity on Outlook.
-First let’s focus if you have come across the error while closing the Outlook application or while using the Outlook.
+After Creating a backup file, let's figure out how to fix the issue by disabling Outlook's verifying data integrity feature.
+First, determine if you encountered the issue while closing the Outlook application or while using Outlook.

 - From the listed applications, select Outlook and click on End Task to force quit Outlook application.

-Now open the Outlook application and see whether the error is fixed or not.
-You might also experience the error before closing due to malfunctioning Outlook Add-ins.
+Now launch Outlook and check to see if the error has been resolved.
+You may also encounter the error before closing due to faulty Outlook Add-ins.

-- Launch Task Manager, click on more details to reveal all the background running processes
+- Launch Task Manager, and click on more details to reveal all the background running processes.

 - Scroll through the listed running programs, manually identify the running Outlook processes, select them, and click on the end task.

-If you are not aware, OST file functions on the principle of synchronization. file give your Outlook some time to sync and wait until the process is completed.
+If you are unaware, the OST file functions on the principle of synchronization.
+The file gives your Outlook some time to sync and wait until the process is completed.

-- Tap crtl+r to open the run dialogue box.
+- Tap Ctrl+R to open the run dialogue box.
 In the run dialogue box type, “outlook /safe” and press enter.

 If you have never unethically terminated your Outlook application, then the error is due to a damaged OST file.

-How to Fix Outlook Stuck in Verifying Data Integrity due to Damaged OST File
+Fix Outlook Verifying Data Integrity Error due to Damaged OST File

-- Set a PST file backup using export and import wizard (manual and complex)
+- Set a PST file backup using the export and import wizard (manual and complex).

-Since Remo streamlines the entire conversion process it is simple to use. following are the steps to convert OST to PST using Remo OST to PST converter
+Since Remo streamlines the entire conversion process it is simple to use.
+Following are the steps to convert OST to PST using Remo OST to PST Converter Tool.

-- From the next screen click on find to locate the OST file and wait for the tool to locate the OST file. after locating the OST file, select the OST file and click on next.
+Step 2.
+From the next screen click on Find to locate the OST file and wait for the tool to locate the OST file. after locating the OST file, select the OST file and click on next.